heykayla/my-writing/tutorials/tutorial-creating-and-customizing-your-dev-account.md

-# Creating and Customizing Your DEV Account
+# Create and Customize Your DEV Account

 ## Overview